A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: Problem Formulation

 \subsection{Cyberattack detection-isolation algorithm}

 The objective of our proposed two-phase algorithm is to detect the presence of any V2X cyberattacks and thereafter isolate the presence of V2I attacks.
 The first phase is the V2X detection scheme (DS) which monitors individual vehicle performance for any deviation from the desired behaviors.
-Such deviations are captured by the detector residual and a V2X attack is detected when the residual crosses a threshold.
+Such deviations are captured by the V2X DS residual and a V2X attack is detected when the V2X DS residual crosses a threshold.
 Upon detection of a V2X cyberattack in a vehicle, a V2X flag is generated and the corresponding second phase of the algorithm is activated for that vehicle.
 This is the V2I isolation scheme (IS).
-Similar to the first phase, the IS investigates individual vehicle performance to generate a V2I flag if the performance deterioration is due to a V2I attack.
-To achieve this goal, we consider a bank of $n$ number of switched-mode detectors and isolators corresponding to the $n$ follower vehicles of the platoon.
-All of these $n$ detectors and isolators have $m$ operational modes corresponding to the $m$ operational modes of the vehicle platoon.
-Similarly, all the $n$ detectors and isolators run with the same mode $\alpha$ at a time and receive the modes information from the supervisory controller.
+Similar to the first phase, the V2I IS investigates individual vehicle performance to generate a V2I flag if the performance deterioration is due to a V2I attack and hence the V2I IS residual crosses a threshold.
+To achieve this goal, we consider a bank of $n$ number of switched-mode detectors and $n$ number of switched-mode isolators corresponding to the $n$ follower vehicles of the platoon.
+All of these $2n$ detectors and isolators have $m$ operational modes corresponding to the $m$ operational modes of the vehicle platoon.
+Similarly, all the $n$ detectors and isolators run with the same mode $\alpha$ at a time and receive the mode information from the supervisory controller.
 The proposed detection-isolation algorithm is shown as a schematic diagram in \mbox{Fig. \ref{fig:long_dia}}.

-Furthermore, we designed the detector and isolator gains to ensure the following performance guarantees. \begin{itemize} \item \textbf{Disturbance-to-state stable (DSS):} This criterion refers to the condition, where for any driving mode $\alpha$ for a vehicle, the residual for the detector/isolator must remain bounded under V2V and/or V2I attack and under uncertainties. \item \textbf{Robustness:} To ensure this criterion, the gains must be chosen in such a way that the effect of the uncertainties on the residual is suppressed by a robustness factor (RF), which must be minimized. \item \textbf{Sensitivity:} Conversely, we want to choose the gain such that it amplifies every attack by a sensitivity factor (SF), which must be maximized. \end{itemize} \begin{remm} RF and SF cannot be arbitrarily minimized or maximized simultaneously since their impact on the gain is opposite.
-In other words, for a given gain if SF is maximized and the detector is highly sensitive to attack, the RF will be increased as well, which will make the detector too much sensitive to uncertainties.
-This will lead to false alarms.
-Conversely, if the gain is kept small, then the system will be less sensitive to uncertainties while suffering from a high chance of missed detection.
-Consequently, we use an optimization scheme to address this robustness-sensitivity trade-off. \end{remm}
+Furthermore, the V2X DS and the V2I IS should be robust to uncertainties that may arise from the unmodeled system dynamics or measurement noises.
+Contrarily, they must remain sensitive to cyberattacks that are specifically crafted by an adversary to drive the system towards unsafe or undesired states.
+Therefore, we designed all the detector and isolator gains to ensure the following performance guarantees \cite{ghosh2023security}: